 What Responsibilities do Employers Have?

-- Source an accredited, professional and reliable Health and Safety service provider, like Absolute Health Services, who will assist you in implementing your Health and Safety plan or program;
+- Source an accredited, professional and reliable Health and Safety training and service provider, like Absolute Health Services, who will assist you in training your health & safety team as well as assisting you in implementing your Health and Safety plan or program;

-- Creation of a Health and Safety Committee to manage your companies Health and Safety program efficiently.
-The Health and Safety Officer, Supervisors and Representatives and First Aid, Fire Fighting and Evacuation Planning team leaders must also form part of the Health and Safety committee;
+- Creation of a Health and Safety Committee.
+The Health and Safety Officer, Supervisors and Representatives and First Aid, Firefighting and Evacuation Planning team leaders all form part of the Health and Safety committee;

-- Regular routine servicing and maintenance of machines, vehicles and electrical appliances;
+- Regular servicing and maintenance on machines, vehicles and electrical appliances;

-- Repair or replacement of any faulty equipment or structural building damage or faults;
+- Being aware of building regulations and repairing or replacing any faulty equipment or structural building damage or faults;

 - Correct use and maintenance of Personal Protective Equipment at all times;

-- Create a working environment that has the applicable and enough H&S and emergency preparedness equipment in the workplace, such as first aid boxes, firefighting extinguishers, evacuation plans etc. Absolute Health Services is able to supply, install and service a full range of Health and Safety Equipment;
+- Create a working environment that has the applicable and sufficient H&S and emergency preparedness equipment in the workplace, such as First aid boxes, firefighting extinguishers, evacuation plans etc. Absolute Health Services is able to supply, install and service a full range of Health and Safety Equipment;

 - Meet with the Health and Safety Officer, Supervisors and Representatives and set realistic and achievable H&S targets every year.